jason-merlo/Project-ARIES/README.md

 > A PID loop, for those who do not know, is a control feedback loop used to minimize accumulated error by using the three part formula composed of three characteristics; a _proportional_ response characteristic, an _integrated error_ characteristic, and a _derived prediction of overshoot_ characteristic.
 By balancing the tree of these functions an aggressive and accurate output can be created.
 More information on PID loops can be found on [Wikipedia](http://en.wikipedia.org/wiki/PID_controller)

+###Offboard Processes Breakdown (Dashboard)

+######Vision Processing
+The vision processing for this project was done using OpenCV using Java.
+On the platform a jpeg stream is created for the left and right channel of the vision which is received by the driver station and displayed.
+Once the stream is obtained a stereo SGBM algorithm is applied to create a disparity map which is then also displayed on the dashboard.
+The vision processing was originally designed to be done onboard, but due to limitation of low power ARM cores it was moved offboard to the dashboard instead.
+######Dashboard
+In addition to displaying the left and right video feeds and disparity map, the dashboard also displays signal strength, battery info, enable/disable button, and PID tuning parameters for turning.

+###Still In Progress
+As noted in the flow diagram object avoidance and ground speed sensor were not implemented due to time constraints, however they are features that may still be added.